Build-a-scarecrow day at Vail library

 Participants are welcome to bring their own clothes and accessories to personalize their scarecrows, or to use those supplied.
 Adults are welcome to try their hand, even if they aren’t with a child.
 Although the event is not for kids under age 3 due to small parts that are used, everyone is welcome.
 Kids under six years old must be accompanied by an adult.

 The scarecrows will be judged by Vail Mayor Dick Cleveland and local art teachers Deborah Bolon-Feeney and Maren Schwartz.
 Judging will take place and prizes will be awarded at a later date.
-There are many categories of awards, such as scariest, most humorous, and most personality.
+There are many categories of awards, such as scariest, most humorous, and most personality, to mention a few.

-“We hope to provide a way for families to enjoy an autumn afternoon at the town of Vail Public Library,” said town librarian, Lori A. Barnes.
-“Build-a-scarecrow day is a way to bring the families in to help decorate with their scarecrow creations and to celebrate their library.
-The library has been closed recently for radio frequency identification tagging, electrical work and machine installation.
-We want local families to know we welcome them into the library, and that we are back to regular hours.”
+“We hope to provide a way for families to enjoy an autumn afternoon at the town of Vail Public Library,” said librarian Lori Barnes.
+“Build-a-scarecrow day is a way to bring the families in … and to celebrate their library.”

 “We’ve been busy gathering old discarded jeans and long sleeve shirts from town of Vail employees.
 The Thrifty Shoppe of Edwards is generously donating their ‘rejects’, as well,” said Ann Sinton, also of the Vail Library.
 “You’ve heard that one person’s trash is another’s treasure.
 Well, for this annual event, one person’s trash is another’s art.”

 The scarecrows will decorate the library through mid November, “sometimes as imposing characters, sometimes comical, but always impressive to visitors and regulars who come into the library,” Barnes said.

 For more information, call 970-479-2179.